HuyTu7/cnn_age_prediction/README.md

 1. Mined unstructured FB user's posts (user's age need to be present)
 2. Preprocessed to categorize age into classes (A: 18-23, B: 24-30, C: 30-40, D: 40+)
 3. Investigate class's distributrion and preprocess posts
-    a) Replace emojis with " emoji_icon " to remove bias toward a specific emoji
+    a) Replace emojis with " emoji_icon " to remove bias toward a specific emoji <br />
-    b) Tokenize Vietnamese words
+    b) Tokenize Vietnamese words <br />
-    c) Remove Vietnamese stop-words
+    c) Remove Vietnamese stop-words  <br />
-    d) Remove numbers and punctuations
+    d) Remove numbers and punctuations  <br />
     d) Collapse all posts into one vector
 4. Apply learners
-    a) traditional machine learning model:
+    a) traditional machine learning model: <br />
-        i. vectorize the words by frequency
+        i. vectorize the words by frequency <br />
-        ii. max absolute scaling
+        ii. max absolute scaling <br />
-        iii. apply SVM - accuracy: 50%
+        iii. apply SVM - accuracy: 50% <br />
-    b) deep learning model:
+    b) deep learning model: <br />
-        i. only take the vector that is more than 200 items ii. padding vectors up to 800
+        i. only take the vector that is more than 200 items <br />
+        ii. padding vectors up to 800 <br />
-        iii. apply CNN model:
+        iii. apply CNN model: <br />
-            - embedding layer: 71% (I remember that the accuracy was higher - around 80 % - but cannot get the same one now)
+            - embedding layer: 71% (I remember that the accuracy was higher - around 80 % - but cannot get the same one now)  <br />
             - word2vec (200 features and 15 contexts) :  60%